projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 implementation, secure storage is built in the RPMB partition in eMMC (or UFS storage).

-Currently the eMMC in the APL SoC platform only has a single RPMB partition for tamper-resistant and anti-replay secure storage.
+The eMMC in the APL SoC platform only has a single RPMB partition for tamper-resistant and anti-replay secure storage.
 The secure storage (RPMB) is virtualized to support multiple guest User VM VMs.
 Although newer generations of flash storage (e.g. UFS 3.0, and NVMe)